Educational Approach

-Landmark College offers a diverse selection of courses in anthropology, English, business, communications, humanities, philosophy, psychology, history, literature, math, science, foreign languages, theater, video, music, art, physical education, and other disciplines.
+Landmark College offers a diverse selection of courses in anthropology, English, business, communications, humanities, philosophy, psychology, history, literature, math, science, theater, video, music, art, physical education, and other disciplines.

-• Courses are designed to integrate skills and strategy development.
+• Courses are designed to integrate skills and strategy development while learning course content.

 • Classes are small, ranging from eight to sixteen students.